q-m/scrapyd-k8s/CONFIG.md

 The event watcher establishes a connection to the Kubernetes API and receives a stream of events from it.
 However, the nature of this long-lived connection is unstable; it can be interrupted by network issues, proxies configured to terminate long-lived connections, and other factors.
 For this reason, a mechanism was implemented to re-establish the long-lived connection to the Kubernetes API.
-To achieve this, three parameters were introduced: `reconnection_attempts`, `backoff_time` and `backoff_coefficient`.
+To achieve this, two parameters were introduced:
+`backoff_time` and `backoff_coefficient`.

 #### What are these parameters about?

-* `reconnection_attempts` - defines how many consecutive attempts will be made to reconnect if the connection fails;
 * `backoff_time`, `backoff_coefficient` - are used to gradually slow down each subsequent attempt to establish a connection with the Kubernetes API, preventing the API from becoming overloaded with requests.
   The `backoff_time` increases exponentially and is calculated as `backoff_time *= self.backoff_coefficient`.

+### max_proc

+By default `max_proc` is not present in the config file but you can add it under the scrapyd section to limit the number of jobs that run in parallel, while other scheduled job wait for their turn to run whenever currently running job(s) complete the run, or are cancelled, or are failed.
+This feature is available for both Kubernetes and Docker.

+For example, you have a cluster with 0 running jobs, you schedule 20 jobs and provide `max_proc = 5` in the scrapyd section.
+Then 5 jobs start running immediately and 15 others are suspended.
+Whenever at least of the jobs finish running, the new job is added to run.
+The order in which jobs were scheduled is preserved.

+`max_proc` - a parameter you can set to limit the number of running jobs at a given moment

 #### When do I need to change it in the config file?

 Default values for these parameters are provided in the code and are tuned to an "average" cluster setting.
 If your network requirements or other conditions are unusual, you may need to adjust these values to better suit your specific setup.